semanticlink/howtohypermedia/README.md

 ```
 > Note: If you are running Node 10, you might need to downgrade (ie use `nvm`)

 > Note2: If you're using Node 8, you might need to invoke `npm install -g node-gyp` before you're starting the app.
-More info [here](https://github.com/gatsbyjs/gatsby/issues/1754).
+More info in [gatsby issue tracker](https://github.com/gatsbyjs/gatsby/issues/1754).

 ## Build